jlongua/plan9-dns/New Miami resolver in beta.md

 ## Miami, Florida dns resolver in beta testing
-- dns-crypt, anonymization, ipv4 (ipv6 coming)
+- dns-crypt, anonymization, ipv4 and ipv6
 - doh ipv4 and ipv6

-### Feb 2nd rebuild
-Feb 2nd - dnscrypt working \
-Feb 3rd - doh working (accepts tls 1.3 only)

 ### Logging policy for Miami resolver
 - dnscrypt protocol - no logs